 10–12 liters of juniper branches, or 2–4 liters of spruce or fir tips

 20–40 g of medium-alpha hops for 10 IBU (hop tea)

 Kveik or ale yeast

-Make an infusion from the juniper branches with enough water for the mash.
-Let the branches infuse for 2–3 hours.
+Make an infusion from the juniper branches, spruce tips or fir tips with enough water for the mash.
+Let the branches or tips infuse for 2–3 hours.
 Before mashing in, heat the infusion high enough to arrive at a mash temperature of 66–68°C (151–154°F).
 Keep the mash at this temperature for 45 minutes.

 Raise the mash to 70–72°C (158–162°F), and hold at this temperature for half an hour.
 Then raise to 75–78°C (167–172°F) for the final 30 minutes.
 Begin lautering, and recirculate until the wort runs clear.
 Sparge with 75–78°C (167–172°F) juniper infusion until 20 liters is collected.